Quickstart guide to MySQL Database on Azure

 Step 2: Configure the firewall

-Before you connect to MySQL Database on Azure from your client for the first time, configure the firewall.
-Add the client’s public network IP address (or IP address range) to the whitelist.
-In the Azure portal, select your MySQL server, and then select Connection security.
+Before you connect to MySQL Database on Azure from your client for the first time, you must configure the firewall.
+You must add the client’s public network IP address (or IP address range) to the whitelist.
+In the Management Portal, select your MySQL server, then press Connection security.

 Step 3: Set the scheduled backup time

 MySQL Database on Azure provides daily backups at a set time.
-To set the scheduled time for daily backups, select your MySQL server instance and then select Backup.
-In the drop-down list, select the daily backup time.
+To set the scheduled time for daily backups, select your MySQL server and press Backup.
+Choose the daily backup time from the drop-down box.

 Step 4: Create databases

-You can create multiple databases within a MySQL server instance.
-There’s no limit to the number of databases that you can create, but multiple databases share server resources.
-To create the database, select the MySQL server instance, select Databases, and then select New database.
+You can create multiple databases within a MySQL server.
+There’s no limit to the number of databases that can be created, but multiple databases will share server resources.
+Select the MySQL server, click on Databases, then press New database to create the database.

 Step 5: Connect to a database

-Get the connection details by viewing the Overview for the server within the Azure portal, and then connect to the MySQL Database on Azure database instance through the app.
+Get the connection details by viewing the Overview for the server within the Management Portal, then connect to the MySQL Database on Azure database through the app.

 MySQL Database on Azure supports SSL connections.
-If your app isn’t in the same Azure datacenter as the MySQL database instance, we recommend that you use SSL connections to increase security.
+If your app isn’t in the same Azure datacenter as the MySQL database, we recommend that you use SSL connections to increase security.

 Step 6: Migrate data (optional)

-To migrate a large database from another location to MySQL Database on Azure, do the following:
+To migrate a large database from another location to MySQL Database on Azure, follow this migration procedure:

-- Send the file that you exported from the database to your specific VM on Azure.
-To do so, use any data transfer tool that you are familiar with (such as FTP) or by using the AzCopy tool.
-If you use the AzCopy tool, send the file to a storage blob before you send it to the VM.
+- 2: Send the file exported from the database to your specific VM on Azure.
+Use any data transfer tool that you’re familiar with (such as FTP) or use the AzCopy tool.
+If you use the AzCopy tool, you need to send the file to a storage blob before you send it to the VM.

-After you have completed the preceding steps, you will have created a MySQL Database on Azure database instance and gained an understanding of how to use the portal.
+Once you have completed the steps above, you will have created a MySQL Database on Azure database and gained an understanding of how to use the portal.
 Next, you can try out other features, such as checking database usage, backups, and recovery, as well as version upgrades and downgrades.